Only 3-5 pc of total hospital beds available for emergency care: Report | Health

 Specifically, equipment deficiencies pertained largely to the category of pediatric-care (75 per cent), equipment pertaining to Airway, breathing, circulation and general categories had deficiencies pertaining to a few sets of specific equipment (10-72 per cent), it said.

 Violence between relatives of the care-seekers and health care providers were noticed by 22-47 per cent of hospitals, with higher representations from government hospitals, the report said.
-PTI BKS DRR DRR
+Niti Aayog member V K Paul in the Foreword of the report highlighted the importance for India to embark towards creating a world-class, efficient, professional, integrated emergency-care system, that is enabled by technology, for the care of any victim of accident, emergency or trauma in any part of the country.

+He has pointed out that the assessment conducted in this pan-India study would be a key starting point for these deliberations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)